GuillaumeMZ/forecasting-llms/README.md

 Effect of repetition: More sampling repetitions improve stability and reduce violations.

 Characteristics of gpt-4.1-mini: This model is more likely to produce larger violations, which may be due to differences in training, fine-tuning, or inference strategy.

+DeepSeek’s behavior: DeepSeek’s mean violation and strong-violation rate position it between GPT-3.5 and gpt-4.1-mini.

 4. Potential Improvements